Introduction

 </script>

 The above code uses the usePokemon composable to fetch and display Pokémon, species, and evolution data.
-When a fetch operation fails, the error is displayed to the user.
+The component shows errors to users when fetch operations fail.

 Conclusion